naymspace/backpex/guides/actions/item-actions.md

 ## Placement of Item Actions

 Item actions can be placed in the resource table or at the top of it.
-You can specify the placement of the item action by using the `only` key.
+You can specify the placement of the item action by using the `only` and `except` keys.

-The only key must provide a list and accepts the following options
+The `only` and `except` keys must provide a list and accept the following options:

-* `:row` - display an icon for each element in the table that can trigger the Item Action for the corresponding element
+* `:row` - displays an icon for each element in the table, clicking it triggers the item action for the corresponding element
-* `:index` - display a button at the top of the resource table, which triggers the Item Action for selected items
+* `:index` - displays a button at the top of the resource table, clicking it will trigger the item action for selected items

 The following example shows how to place the `show` item action on the index table rows only.